carr8824/Data-Cleaning/DoctoralResearch-AssetManagement/Data Matching/Readme.md

 ### Overview of WRDS Data Mapping

-- **CRSP and Thomson Reuters Mapping**: The `wficn_CRSPfundno` dataset, provided by WRDS, plays a crucial role in mapping CRSP data with Thomson Reuters information.
+- **CRSP and Thomson Reuter's Mapping**: The `wficn_CRSPfundno` dataset, provided by WRDS, is crucial in mapping CRSP data with Thomson Reuters information.
 This mapping is facilitated through a file known as MFLINKS, which effectively links about 98% of domestic equity funds in CRSP to Thomson Reuters.

 - **Wharton Financial Institution Center Number (WFICN)**: The mapping uses a common identifier known as the Wharton Financial Institution Center Number (WFICN) to correlate mutual fund identifiers between CRSP and Thomson Reuters.